ismobaga/MiniR/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is an [Ionic](http://ionicframework.com/docs/) app.

-## How to use this template
+## How to use this

-*This template does not work on its own*.
-The shared files for each starter are found in the [ionic2-app-base repo](https://github.com/ionic-team/ionic2-app-base).
+*

-To use this template, either create a new ionic project using the ionic node.js utility, or copy the files from this repository into the [Starter App Base](https://github.com/ionic-team/ionic2-app-base).
+To use this app copy the files from this repository into the [Mini R](https://github.com/ismobaga/MiniR).

 ### With the Ionic CLI:

-Take the name after `ionic2-starter-`, and that is the name of the template to be used when using the `ionic start` command below:
+You should instal ionic and cordova:

 ```bash
 $ sudo npm install -g ionic cordova
 $ ionic start myTabs tabs
 ```

-Then, to run it, cd into `myTabs` and run:
+Then, to run it, cd into `MiniR` and run:

 ```bash
 $ ionic cordova platform add ios